 When choosing a paint color for your home, you want to consider both trends, and the room you are painting.
 What are

 you trying to draw attention to?
 What style is your home?
 Who is your potential buyer?
 While Pantone’s Color of the Year for 2018 is Ultra- Violet, I don’t recommend going that bold with wall color.
 Other’s may recommend staying neutral and going with a safe version of white.
-While that may seem a good choice, it may not be the best color to enhance the features of your home.
+While that may seem a good

-“Greige” is all the rage
+“Greige” is all the Rage

 For several years now, grey has been the “it” color.
 Neutral and chic, it captures attention by simply being a great background for furnishings, accessories and art to stand out against.
 But, grey can tend to be cold and more contemporary color.
 Greige is combining the chic of grey by warming it up with a bit of taupe, making it what I like to call a “warm grey”.
 Greige is a great color for many homes, because while it is updated in hue, it pairs very nicely with both transitional and traditional home styles.
 If your floors are a golden brown tone, or your kitchen cabinets are a rich brown, greige has enough earth tones to complement them.
 If you have white cabinets, it warms the room and unlike a grey, keeps it from being too stark.

 It works well as a staging color because it pairs well with complementary neutrals as well as existing pieces you may have in the blues, greens and other bold colors.